axone-protocol/docs/docs/tutorials/nonos-tuto-3.md

 ---
 # Video Tuto #3 - Ontology

-🚀 Welcome to the third episode of Nono's Tuto !
+🚀 Welcome to the third episode of Nono's Tuto!
 Your tutorial series to become an expert developer on the Axone protocol 🔥

 📚 In this third episode, we'll dive in the Ontology and do some demonstration!